yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Impact on Certificate Transparency (CT) Logs

-Provided that the recommendations in {{operational-cons-clocks}} are followed, the increase in Certificate Transparency (CT) {{RFC6962}} log ingestion should be one order of magnitude in the worst case compared to the current state.

-Even in the highly unlikely event STAR became the prevalent certificate issuance model, discussion with CT logs implementers led us to conclude that existing CT implementations are more than capable of sustaining said increase in ingestion rate.
-Were that not be the case, it's also possible to devise load balancing schemes for spreading the weight around, for example by using temporal sharding, sharding by modulo of cert hash, using "smart" load-balancing CT proxies, etc.
+Even in the highly unlikely case STAR becomes the only cert issuance model, discussion with the IETF TRANS Working Group and Certificate Transparency (CT) logs implementers suggests that existing CT Log Server implementations are capable of sustaining the resulting 100x increase in ingestion rate.
+Additionally, such a future, higher load could be managed with a variety of techniques (e.g., sharding by modulo of cert hash, using "smart" load-balancing CT proxies, etc.).
+With regards to the increase in the log size, current CT log growth is already being managed with schemes like Chrome's Log Policy {{OBrien}} which allow Operators to define their log life-cycle; and allowing the CAs, User Agents, Monitors, and any other interested entities to build-in support for that life-cycle ahead of time.

 ## Dependability
 {: #dependability}